 The seat has several storage locations for your personal items; a bottle holder next to the seat, a shoe storage in a cabinet next to the ottoman, a coat hook on the panel in front of you, and a small storage compartment at the back of the working table that has a mirror and contains a bottle of water and American’s noise-canceling Bose headphones.
 The latter cabinet also contains the power port (universal AC power outlet and USB port).
 The seat features a very large tray table in addition to the work surface so you can keep working while eating, which – given the extended meal service – is a productive and nice touch.
 There’s also a tray next to the working table with convenient USB charging.

 Every part of the seat, including the seatback, head, and leg rest, are adjustable using the seat control touchscreen device that you can find on the working table.
-The seat itself can also be aligned to various position: the take-off position, a position which aligns with the ottoman (and in which the seat can be transformed into a fully lie-flat bed), and a position in which the seat faces the windows, transforming the suite in a very comfortable working office.
+The seat itself can also be aligned to various positions: the takeoff position, a position which aligns with the ottoman (and in which the seat can be transformed into a fully lie-flat bed), and a position in which the seat faces the windows, transforming the suite in a very comfortable working office.

 As mentioned above, the seat can be reclined 180°, forming – together with the large ottoman – a comfortable bed.
 A duvet is provided, which increases the sleeping comfort.
 The ottoman also has a separate seat belt, so it can serve as an extra seat should you want to have dinner with a companion.